-The CSTEE opinion on risk assessment for terrestrial ecosystems identified clear inconsistencies among the adjustment factors for assuming low risk recommended for general chemicals, pesticides or veterinary medicines, particularly in the terrestrial assessment.
+The CSTEE opinion on risk assessment for terrestrial ecosystems identified clear inconsistencies among the margins of safety recommended for general chemicals, pesticides or veterinary medicines, particularly in the terrestrial assessment.
 The new proposal for the revision of the TGD, if finally accepted, will extrapolate these inconsistencies to aquatic compartments.